How We Tested

 Our Favorite Toasters: Two Models That Cost Less Than $100

 We found two toasters to recommend at far more affordable prices than our old winner.
-The Dash Clear View Toaster ($36.03) has many of the same features we'd admired in our previous favorite.
+The Dash Clear View Toaster has many of the same features we'd admired in our previous favorite.
 Instead of the two windows of the Magimix Vision Toaster, it has just one; like the Magimix, it toasts with quartz elements and has a “stop” button.
 But its toasting was even more reliable, especially on high settings.
 While the Magimix performs beautifully if you keep the dial turned down, settings above the midpoint often led to burnt toast.
 (We confirmed this on four separate copies of the model.)
 The Dash toaster held up through more than 365 pieces of toast, producing consistent quality throughout testing.
-Best of all, we loved its bargain price of $36.03.
+Best of all, we loved its bargain price of about $35.
 Frankly, this model would have won, but we couldn't get past the fact that toast sometimes sprang up so forcefully that it flew through the air and landed outside the toaster.
 Because of this potentially toast-ruining unpredictability, we're naming this model our Best Buy.

-Our new winner is the Breville The Bit More Toaster ($79.99).
+Our new winner is the Breville The Bit More Toaster, which costs about $80.
 Its solid performance ultimately won the day.
 Fifteen wires on both sides of its two long slots gave it plenty of heating power to produce crisp, uniform, golden toast every time, whether we wanted a single slice or were toasting batch after batch.
 We enjoyed its “A Bit More” button for extending toasting time without burning and its “Lift and Look” lever to check progress without interrupting the cycle.
 While we wish its slots were just a smidge longer so two slices of sandwich bread could slide into the same slot more easily, this was our only quibble.
 Other features we enjoyed included a bar of lights to show progress at a glance and a brushed stainless-steel exterior that resisted fingerprints and stayed cool.
 And after making 365 consecutive pieces of toast, we feel confident in this model's staying power.

 Performance: We preferred toasters that could handle consecutive batches of toast, fit a variety of bread types, and produced consistent, accurate browning at every setting.
 Toasters lost points if we had to keep putting slices back in to get the desired doneness and if toast came out unevenly browned.